josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🧭_what_this_pack_is_tracking.md

 - similarity of method proves common sponsorship;
 - timing proves causation;
 - clustering proves coordination;
+- inclusion in this pack strengthens Iranian attribution;
+- the use of contractors or access brokers proves state sponsorship;
+- payment proves complete operational control;
+- an available anti-corporate or pro-Palestinian narrative proves target-selection motive;
+- a victim has one objective and stable legitimacy score;
+- publicity by one actor proves that actor conducted the intrusion;
 - public silence proves hidden attribution;
 - absence of public attribution means intelligence agencies know nothing;
 - an attack on civilian infrastructure is automatically a war crime;